apache/openwhisk/docs/deploy.md

 # Controller Clustering

 The system can be configured to use Akka clustering to manage the distributed state of the Contoller's load balancing algorithm.
-This imposes the following constriaints on a deployment
+This imposes the following constraints on a deployment

 ## Controller nodes must have static IPs/Port combination.